Learn whether renters pay property taxes directly and how property taxes impact rent prices. Discover how taxes affect rental agreements and costs.

 While renters can’t directly reduce property taxes, there are strategies they can use to lower their overall housing costs.
 Here are a few options to consider:

-Whether you’re a homeowner who is struggling to pay property taxes or just looking to transition into renting, Truehold’s sell-and-stay transaction could be a viable solution.
-With this option, you sell your home to us and lease it back at a competitive rate.
-This arrangement allows you to stay in your home while eliminating the financial burden of property taxes and essential home repairs.
-You can use the equity from your home sale to reduce debt, increase savings, or simply enjoy a more comfortable retirement, all while continuing to live in the place you call home.
+Whether you’re a homeowner who is struggling to pay property taxes or just looking to transition into renting, Truehold’s sell and stay transaction could be a viable solution.
+With this option, you sell your home and lease it back at a competitive rate.
+This arrangement allows you to stay in your home as a renter while eliminating the financial burden of property taxes, property insurance, and essential home repairs.
+You can use the equity from your home sale to reduce debt, increase savings, or simply enjoy a more comfortable lifestyle, all while continuing to live in the place you call home.

 While renters don’t pay property taxes directly, they are certainly impacted by them through rental rates.
 As landlords face increasing tax burdens, it’s likely those costs will be passed down to tenants.
 Renters should be aware of the connection between property taxes and rent prices and explore ways to minimize their housing expenses, such as negotiating rent or taking advantage of renters' tax credits.

-For homeowners looking to downsize or reduce property taxes, Truehold’s sell-and-stay option offers an alternative path that allows you to stay in your home while freeing yourself from the financial responsibilities of homeownership.
-Reach out to one of our advisors to learn more today.
+For homeowners looking to downsize or reduce property taxes, Truehold’s sell and stay transactions offers an alternative path that allows you to stay in your home asa renter while freeing yourself from some key financial responsibilities of homeownership.
+Reach out to one of our representatives to learn more today.

 Sources: